Entrepreneurs, Startups, and Small Companies

 Yes!
 You get consulting time with me after your report is complete to ask any questions you wish.
 The amount of consulting time you get depends on which version of the report you purchase.

-The Standard and Premium versions of this report both include an introductory phone consultation.
+Yes, both versions of the report include an introductory phone consultation.
 The Premium version also includes a second phone consultation after the report has been completed.

-Yes, the Standard and Premium versions include a cost breakdown for each product feature.
+Yes, the report includes a cost breakdown for each product feature.
 This allows you to determine the best set of features for your product.

-As part of the Standard and Premium reports, I recommend the best developers, programmers, suppliers, and manufacturers for your product.
+As part of your report, I will recommend the best developers, programmers, suppliers, and manufacturers for your product.

 I also offer design review services so I can confirm that your final electronics design (schematic and PCB layout) is good to go before you spend money on prototyping.
 These services are only available to those that first begin with the Predictable Hardware Report.
 If you purchase a Premium report you get a $100 discount on design reviews.

-The Standard and Premium report versions also come with private consulting with me (14 days for Standard, 60 days for Premium) so I can continue to help you proceed forward with your product.
+The report also comes with private consulting with me (14 days for Standard, 60 days for Premium) so I can continue to help you proceed forward with your product.
 Once the included consulting time has expired you have the option to purchase additional private consulting with me.
 This allows me to continue to be a long-term member of your team.

 Yes, definitely.
 I've worked hard to make the report applicable regardless of your location.
 The report primarily assumes that full production will be done in China not in the U.S.